ohwonkyo/wonkyo/README.md

 ## Features

-- Create surveys with any number of questions.
+- Create surveys with many question types including multiple choice, text, scale, matrix, file upload and more.
-- Respond to surveys via a web form.
+- Conditional branching and input validation (numeric or alphabetic only).
-- View result summaries with counts per answer.
+- View aggregated results and individual free‑text responses.
-- Export survey results as JSON.
+- Export survey results as JSON for integration with external systems.

 Data is stored locally in a SQLite database (`survey.db`).